dotnet/deployment-tools/CONTRIBUTING.md

-Contribution to .NET Runtime
+Contribution to .NET Deployment-Tools
 =====================

-You can contribute to .NET Runtime with issues and PRs.
+You can contribute to .NET Deployment-Tools with issues and PRs.
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.

 ## Contribution "Bar"

 Project maintainers will merge changes that improve the product significantly and broadly and that align with the [.NET Roadmap](https://github.com/dotnet/core/blob/master/roadmap.md).

 Maintainers will not merge changes that have narrowly-defined benefits, due to compatibility risk.
-The .NET Core codebase is used by several Microsoft products (for example, ASP.NET Core, .NET Framework 4.x, Windows Universal Apps) to enable execution of managed code.
+The .NET codebase is used by several Microsoft products (for example, ASP.NET Core, .NET Framework 4.x, Windows Universal Apps) to enable execution of managed code.
 Other companies are building products on top of .NET, too.
 We may revert changes if they are found to be breaking.

 Contributions must also satisfy the other published guidelines defined in this document.